‘Catastrophic implosion’ and five dead: What we know about doomed Titanic sub

 He also said it was too early to tell when the vessel’s failure occurred.
 The search operation had sonar buoys in the water for more than three days and had not detected any loud explosive noise during the period.

-The buoys picked up some sounds on Tuesday and Wednesday which temporarily offered hope that the crew on the Titan were alive and banging on the hull.
+The buoys picked up some sounds which temporarily offered hope that the crew on the Titan were alive and banging on the hull.

 But officials said analysis of the sound was inconclusive and that the noises might not have emanated from the Titan at all.